nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 Note that for a record to be undeclared, some conditions must be met and some security-related constraints apply.

 #### Flexible Retention Must be Used
 Only records that have been declared using flexible retention can be undeclared.
 If you declared your record using a rule that doesn't allow flexible retention, there is no way to leverage flexible retention later.
+Flexible records can be turned into enforced records, but not the other way around.

-#### Flexible Retention Must be Used When Declaring the Record
+#### Changing Retention Rules Only Affects Future Records
 Nuxeo Server will determine if the record should use flexible retention or not when you declare your record by attaching a retention rule to the document.
 If you update the retention rule later, this will NOT affect the documents that are already under retention with this rule.

 This means that if you intend to leverage flexible retention, you need to make sure that your rules are defined accordingly before you attach them to your documents.